jsa2/azdyndns/readme.md

 ![img](mdpics/update.png)

 # Other
+- This guide is not comprehensive and code was created for minimum viable testing (configs missing etc)
-- This guide is not comprehensive, it highlights the critical parts of the deployment, but  leaves open the deployment methods, and setting up the runtime environment
+    - it highlights the critical parts of the deployment, but  leaves open the deployment methods, and setting up the runtime environment
     - Easiest way (likely) is to deploy the code VScode
+- This is not the first time dyndns has been done on Azure.
+Looking for something stable you might to go elsewhere :)...
 - The code does barely any error handling.
-If something is wrong it timeout, or throw some of the non errors in a promise rejection
+If something is wrong it will timeout, or throw some of the errors in a promise rejection

 # requirements
 - Functions runtime on extensions, and functions runtime including NodeJS installed on the desktop you are planning